-If you choose to not add a custom meta description at all, then Google will choose the first few sentences of your article.
-And since often times your article will start with a question or an anecdote, it’s not the best use of this space.
+If you choose not to add a custom meta description at all, then Google will choose the first few sentences of your article.
+And since oftentimes, your article will start with a question or an anecdote, it’s not the best use of this space.

-In your meta description, you want to entice the reader to click on your result so you’ll want to demonstrate value, provide a benefit, or create intrigue.
+In your meta description, you want to entice the reader to click on your result, so you’ll want to demonstrate value, provide a benefit, or create intrigue.

 A good meta description also includes your exact keyword phrase in the title and description.
 When the search term matches your keyword phrase, the text is bolded and draws more attention to your link.

-Optimize your images for search [Content]
+Optimize your images for search

 While not as valuable as a regular search result, you can also get traffic via Google Images.